openlawteam/tribute-contracts/docker/README.md

 # otherwise it won't work.
 DAO_OWNER_ADDR=0x...

-# The contract which contains the previously deployed adapters and extensions,
-# so you don't have to deploy it again.
-# You don't need to change this address if you are deploying to Rinkeby.
-# For any other network, you can disable this environment variable.
-# Rinkeby: 0x1B86B39c176fC2F308ed7c2a85e83aec740a174C - contracts v2.3.5
-DAO_ARTIFACTS_CONTRACT_ADDR=0x1B86B39c176fC2F308ed7c2a85e83aec740a174C
-DAO_ARTIFACTS_OWNER_ADDR=0xEd7B3f2902f2E1B17B027bD0c125B674d293bDA0

 # The name of the ERC20 token of your DAO.
 ERC20_TOKEN_NAME=My First DAO Token